volcanicminds/playbook/index.md

 ---
 layout: default
-title: About this
+title: The Playbook
 nav_order: 1
 ---

-# About this
+# The Playbook
 {: .no_toc }

 At Volcanic Minds, we are committed to providing quality products and services to our partners while maintaining a positive and inclusive work environment for our employees.
 We understand the importance of having a solid playbook that outlines our company's history, culture, mission, values, organizational structure, management practices, product and service offerings, sales and marketing strategies, and our approach to risk management and compliance.